 In VB there is still a laundromat.
 The shining wheels of cars whizzing by it mimic the steely spinning of the machines.
 Next door you can buy custard, in the back you can hop over the railroad tracks to Sarah’s house.

 Still, things don’t change at all.
 I like to see the same old, tropical tenures of my adolescence: the driver of the beat-up Chevy with a fat cigarette in his mouth, the Spanish-style houses painted in Caribbean colors in the flood zone.
 In the flood zone, ivy crawls on those houses; and Spanish moss, Spanish moss as satisfying to hold as a handful of a girl’s hair.
 Hurricane water makes marshes of the decrepit houses’ green front lawns, the symbol of America.
-In the flood zone, I swooned at fourteen when my father’s car intersected the curly-haired boy’s VW in the church parking lot.
-At that church in the flood zone, my own graduation mass took place, at the same sort of the occasion where, years before, I had served as an acolyte.

 A place both slightly sweet and slightly dry, like the oranges advertised.